palladius/ric/README.md

 ## Copyright & License

-Ric is Copyright (c) 2011-11 [Riccardo Carlesso](http://www.palladius.it/), and is released under GPLv3 license.
+Ric is Copyright (c) 2011-11 [Riccardo Carlesso](http://www.palladius.it/), and is released under MIT license.

 <font color='red'>Notice</font>.
 Use this gem and perfect it (as if it was difficult!) and please come back to me with suggestions!